TabularEditor/TabularEditorDocs/te2/incremental-refresh.md

 Datasets hosted in the Power BI service can have [Incremental Refresh](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-overview) set up on one or more tables.
 To configure or modify Incremental Refresh on a Power BI dataset, you can either use the [XMLA endpoint of the Power BI service directly](https://docs.microsoft.com/en-us/power-bi/connect-data/incremental-refresh-xmla), or you can use Tabular Editor connected to the XMLA endpoint, as described below:

 > [!IMPORTANT]
-> Setting up Incremental Refresh with Tabular Editor is limited to Power BI Datasets in PPU or Premium Capacity.
+> Setting up Incremental Refresh with Tabular Editor 3 is limited to dataset hosted in the Power BI Datasets service.
+For Analysis Services custom [partitioning](https://learn.microsoft.com/en-us/analysis-services/tabular-models/partitions-ssas-tabular?view=asallproducts-allversions) is required.

 ## Setting up Incremental Refresh from scratch with Tabular Editor